asplunden/hollyrosa/README.md

 ## Synopsis

-Hollyrosa is a special developed program booking system for a scout centre called Vässarö.
+Hollyrosa is a special developed program booking system for a scout centre called Vässarö, located on an island in Sweden.
 It's tailore made for Vässarö, the culture and the ways we do things.
+Many centers use or look for activity booking systems, however, scouting simply isn't a set of activities ona patch of grass.
+I have therfore decided to design and build a *program booking system*, a system that help us make a better scout program for both visiting groups and staff.
+We believe being a staff member is/could be part of the scout program and this has guided design decisions in this system.

-For example, all program are free for groups at the island, so the system has no support whatsover for billing which otherwise is quite common.
+Some design decisions are just mad becuase the way we do things at Vässarö, For example, all program are free for groups at the island, so the system has no support at this time for billing which otherwise is quite common.

-The system is built on Turbogears2 and is a little bit odd in that it uses CouchDB 1.x as backend.
+The system is built on Turbogears2 and is a little bit odd in that it uses CouchDB 1.x as backend, it does however alow master-master replication which in our case is a critical requirement.

 ## Motivation